kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/astro@wA2fSYsbBYU02VJXAvUz8.md

 # Astro

-Astro is a static site generator for fast, content-focused websites.
-It lets you use various frontend frameworks (like React, Vue, Svelte) and renders components to static HTML.
-Astro's "partial hydration" only sends JavaScript when needed, leading to smaller bundles and quicker loads.
-It supports file-based routing and markdown, making it great for blogs, docs, and marketing sites.
+Astro is a static site generator supporting multiple frameworks (React, Vue, Svelte) with partial hydration.
+Renders components to static HTML, sending JavaScript only when needed.
+Features file-based routing and markdown support.
+Ideal for blogs, documentation, and marketing sites.

 Visit the following resources to learn more: